baher895/graphql-sample-project/README.md

 ## How to Use:
 To use Graphql, you just need to send a POST request to `/graphql`  endpoint with your favorite HTTP tools.
 Please note you cannot send anything but POST to Graphql endpoint and put other details in the body.
 Since graphic QL is enabled, it's much easier to interact with backend using browser.
+Open the browser and simply hit the `<URL:PORT>/graphql`

 - Create user
 - Login with user and get token